 Diners will be treated to a changing British menu that is ‘innovative yet accessible’.
 Check the latest offerings on their Instagram feed.

 A two-course lunch is £30.
 A set dinner on Fridays and Saturdays is £45pp.
 Dishes from the à la carte menu start at £13.

-Following on from trattorias Gloria and Circolo Popolare, the latest offering from the Big Mamma Group comes in the form of Ave Mario, which opened its doors in July 2021.
+Following on from trattorias Gloria and Circolo Popolare, the latest offering from the Big Mamma Group comes in the form of Ave Mario.

 This Instagrammable Covent Garden venue is a 295-cover restaurant, boasting two terraces and a courtyard.

 Expect loud interiors, free flowing drinks, and oversized sharing food from pizzas to giant carbonara ravioli.

 Make sure you leave room for dessert because Ave Mario has quite the showstopper on offer: the Giant Stracciatella Gelato (£9), a 60cm tall gelato tower shaped into a giant cake.

 The Forge, Chester